 Take a free test drive on PowerAI

 - Run your own code or try one of the pre-packaged popular frameworks such as Caffe or TensorFlow.
 Find information about all of the components in PowerAI here: https://developer.ibm.com/linuxonpower/deep-learning-powerai/releases/.

-- Frameworks are available built, installed, and configured ready to use immediately with GPUs or without.
+- Frameworks are available built, installed, and configured ready to use immediately.

-- Don’t have an application but simply want to experience compelling industry use cases?
-The trial includes several cognitive journey demos to try out as Jupyter notebooks.
+- If you don’t have an application but simply want to experience compelling industry use cases, the trial includes several code patterns to try out as Jupyter notebooks.